 The Howland Hill Road is a beautiful drive through Jedediah Smith Redwoods State Park with tall old-growth redwoods in all their cathedral-like glory.
 Some of the trees are over 90 m (300 ft) tall.
-The 11-km (6.9-mi) gravel trail running from Crescent City to the paved Douglas Park Road in northern California also features a river and sports activities accessible in all seasons.
+The 11-km (6.9-mi) gravel trail running from Crescent City to the paved Douglas Park Road in northern California, also features a river and sports activities accessible during all seasons.
 Spring is the time to view wildflowers, summer is for swimming, and fishing is available year round.
-There can be occasional closures of the Howland Hill Road in winter due to a storm.
+There can be occasional closures of the Howland Hill Road in the winter due to a storm.

 The Howland Hill Road is suitable for any standard passenger vehicles; however, it is too narrow for motor homes, buses or RV's.
 It was initially built in the 19th century to link Crescent City and the Gasquet Toll Road, but today it serves only recreational purposes.